Which Personal Trainer Course?

-If you search and find a suitable training course through the NRPT.co.uk, then you can be assured we've done our checks on the training providers including The Training Room.
+If you search and find a suitable training course through the NRPT.co.uk, then you can be assured we've done our checks on the training providers including The Training Room and the YMCA.
 If you find a course eleswhere online and you want to check, then head over to the Register of Exercise Professionals website (see the foot of this article) to see whether they are an Accredited Training Provider.
 Do not leave this to chance!

 Whatever your circumstances, there is likely to be a course that will suit your needs.
 If you need to keep working, then Distance Learning courses may be the best option.
 If you've been made redundant or are between jobs, then an intensive full-time course over a 6 week period may suit you better.
 With most Training Providers, there are a range of options from which you can choose.